-Like the Purpurea variety, pale puma turns a deeper shade of purple with more sunlight.
+Like the Purpurea variety, pale puma turns a deeper shade of purple with more sunlight or full sun.
 Some versions of Pale Pumas bloom white flowers in October, but most tend to bloom pink flowers just as the other two T. pallida varieties.
 This variant differs the most from the other two yet still serves similar purposes in flower beds.

 T. pallida, “Pink Stripe”